Homeless people are ignored, they’re viewed as alien rather than human.

 Create an experience that makes the user think “that could be me.”

-A data-driven and personalized web experience intended to create empathy and inspire action to help the homeless.
+A data-driven and personalized storytelling experience intended to create empathy and inspire action to help the homeless.

 Overlooked is a data-driven and personalized “choose your own adventure” style interactive web experience.
 It tells a story of the user and forces them to make tough life decisions in an attempt to avoid becoming homeless.
 Information from the user’s Facebook profile, such as names of friends and family members, are placed into the story to create a personalized experience about the user and the people in their lives.
 And because the user is watching themselves and their friends and family members, and not interacting with some generic story, the emotional connection is much stronger as they’re actually thinking about their loved ones when faced with one of the choices in the story.